Celebrating the 100th anniversary of Wageningen University: Scientific journals

 With Web of Science the OA filter it is easy to get a rough estimate on Open Access publications.
 WoS uses OAdoi (also known as unpaywall) to identify various types of Open Access.
 The OAdoi API discriminates between various types of Open Access.

 The graph below shows from a gradual increase by of the share of OA 20% in 2000 to over 40% in 2017.
 Gold Open Access is the dominant form whereas the amount of green OA publications is still limited.
 The possibility for researchers to share the author’s version of their publications is dependent of the journal regulations.
-However, WUR encourages researchers to upload their author’s version in our local repository.
-More information can be found on the website of WUR library.
+However, WUR encourages researchers to upload their author’s version in our local repository. boarding school application essay examples.
 Note that publications uploaded on ResearchGate and Academia.edu are not counted as green version, because these are commercial repositories and not open to harvest.

 (gold DOAJ = fully open access journals that are on the DOAJ list; gold other = those identified as having a Creative Commons (CC) license but not in a DOAJ listed journal, often articles in hybrid journals (journals with both open and closed content); green published = final published versions of articles deposited in institutional or subject based respositories; green accepted = accepted manuscripts deposited in repositories)